D1ang/DIGIdesigner/README.md

 The company logo is created by me in collaboration with Janneke van Soeren (IBS studio employee)

 ### Media
-The shirt design is taken from the following site [Our Code World](https://ourcodeworld.com/articles/read/1016/how-to-create-your-own-t-shirt-designer-using-fabricjs-in-javascript), a tutorial based site.
+The garment designs are taken from the following site [Teespring](https://teespring.com/)

 The gender icons are from Font Awesome.